IliaKani/IliaKani/README.md

-**Hey!** 👋  I’m Ilia, a frontend developer from Berlin with 3+ years of experience making the web look good and work even better.
+**Hey!** 👋  I’m Ilia, a frontend developer from Berlin making the web look good and work even better.

 🔧 **Current gig**: Working on an ecommerce project that’s keeping me on my toes!